wp-plugins/microblog-poster/readme.txt

     save your new settings.

-    3. Once this is done go back to the details tab, at the bottom you should have a button 'Create my access token', please do it.
+    3. Once this is done go back to the details tab, at the bottom you should have button 'Create my access token', please do it.

     4. This is it, on the details tab you have all what you need, i.e. consumer key/secret, access token and access token secret.